stiknoltz/lando-statamic-starter/README.md

 ```

 Or just as good, you can download the .zip file using the Code dropdown above.
-This prevents you from having a this .git repo and allows you to start a new
+This prevents you from having this .git repo and allows you to start a new
 repository should you wish.

 Following that, just drop into your new directory.